Team-Ikigami/Ascendance/lore/Basis.md

 another generation who was even closer to magic at birth.
 These children were not as able to increase their potential and so they fought with the evolutionary traits they were born with to become even stronger.
 The humans who were not in touch with the world grew old younger than ever with each generation.
-Unlike the magic users (now called elves, please explain) who could live for centuries without growing old, the humans had just decades before being useless.
+Unlike the magic uses, or elves, named so after their word for strong *ell* and their word for blooded *vese* who could live for centuries without growing old, the humans had just decades before being useless.

 With more people reaching an age where they could no longer live a life of movement, the god of